georgehua/energy-consumption-prediction/README.md

    `preproc.py` will create a clean dataframe for analysis.
 This script includes:
    - Load all associated `.csv`-files
-   - Localize timestamps based on building location.
+   - Timestamps alignment based on building location.
+        - The original time is in UTC, we need to align them to their local time because time of the day is crucial to predict energy consumption (consider lightening, heating, etc.)
    - Iterative imputation for missing values in weather data.
    - Join all dataframes and save compressed results in `data/interim`